waqqar-neon/MDP-Docs/docs/index.md

 This plugin displays Splunk On-Call (formerly VictorOps) information associated with an entity.

-It also provides the ability to trigger new incidents to specific users and/or specific teams from within Backstage.
+It also provides the ability to trigger new incidents to specific users and/or specific teams from within MDP.

 This plugin requires that entities feature either a `splunk.com/on-call-team` or a `splunk.com/on-call-routing-key` annotation.
 See below for further details.